BlueCollarGiant/music-player/frontend/docs/README.md

 ### Architecture
 - **[Spotify Adapter Refactoring](./architecture/spotify-adapter-refactoring.md)** - Details on the SOLID refactoring of the Spotify adapter, including folder structure, principles applied, and migration guide.
+- **[YouTube Adapter Refactoring](./architecture/youtube-adapter-refactoring.md)** - Details on the SOLID refactoring of the YouTube adapter, including dead code analysis, event handling patterns, and differences from Spotify.

 ## 🎯 Documentation Best Practices